LebJe/LFSPointers/README.md

 ### Linux
 Tested on Ubuntu 18.04.4 LTS (Bionic Beaver), also using Swift 5.2.2.
 ## iOS WatchOS, tvOS
-Unfortunately, you cannot install command line programs, like `git`, on these systems.
+Unfortunately, you cannot install command line programs, like `git`, on these systems And because this program depends on `git`, it can't be installed.